Osteoarthritis at the base of the thumb

 How long will I be in hospital?

-The operation is carried out as a day case, so you will go home on the same day as your operation.
-Plan to be in the hospital for up to six hours.
+These surgeries are carried out as day case procedures, so you will go home on the same day as your operation.
+Plan to be in hospital for up to 6 hours.

 You cannot drive after your surgery.
 Please make sure you arrange for someone to take you home after your operation.